 Put simply, DTI is another indicator lenders can use to gauge how much debt and how much cash flow you have.
 The higher your DTI and the more debt you have, the more susceptible you are to unfavorable loan terms when trying to finance a home.
 In general, lenders want to see a DTI of 50% or less, including your mortgage payment.

-3. You Currently Have A Steady Income
+3. You Have A Strong Credit Score

 Consider figuring out how much disposable income you have with your current lifestyle and compare the figure with an approximate monthly mortgage payment for the kind of home you have in mind.
 This can give you a better idea of what you can afford right now.

 6. You’re Preparing For The Future